GEMS Home

 Each individual receives feedback that includes both a personalized written report as well as a "scorecard" that compares the individual's scores with the overall GEMS database that represents the larger U.S. population of employees.
 Approximately 8 pages of individualized interpretive feedback are provided to each individual.

 This tool is based on interest theory that interrelates work preference with learning and job performance.
 People tend to learn better and perform better when they are engaged in doing what interests them.
 This tool pinpoints and profiles what types of work and work environments an individual tends to like and dislike.
 It highlights their competitive advantages and aids in the identification of contributions the individual can make to the work environment.
-This is an excellent tool to be used for team building, mentoring, and employee development.
-It can aid in finding the best fit between employee interests and the actual work needing performed.
-It is a tool used for:

 • Career planning